MENTORING FOSTER CHILDREN THROUGH FLY FISHING

 Our Projects

 The Mayfly Project’s standard program is to mentor a foster child through five sessions we call “stages”, just like the life cycle of a Mayfly.
-Within these stages, the children learn line management, casting techniques, knot tying, some etymology, river safety, mending tactics, hook setting, catch and release tactics, and the value of conservation.
+Within these stages, the children learn line management, casting techniques, knot tying, some entomology, river safety, mending tactics, hook setting, catch and release tactics, and the value of conservation.
 At the end of the five stages the child is gifted their own gear to continue to pursue fly fishing.

 Everyone needs an escape.
 For me, my escape is fly fishing.
 During some of the most trying times of my adult life I have used a fly rod as a coping mechanism.
 The river is a place where I can immerse myself in God’s creation and forget about everything but mending.